-Whenever we’re dealing with a medication like Lidoderm which can be used for such a wide variety of reason’s it pretty much impossible to be able to give someone an “idea” about what kind of rate they may be able to qualify for without speaking with the directly.
+Whenever we’re dealing with a medication like Lidoderm, which can be used for such a wide variety of reasons, it pretty much impossible to be able to give someone an “idea” about what kind of rate they may be able to qualify for without speaking with them directly.

 There are a few “assumptions” that we can make that will generally hold true.
 For example, if you’ve been prescribed Lidoderm to help you treat pain commonly associated with a Shingles outbreak and you have recovered from your infection and don’t suffer from any lingering effects of your attack, chances are the fact that you have been prescribed Lidoderm won’t play any role in the out of your life insurance application.